-June 2 Thursday Last day to register as part-time student
+June 1 Thursday Last day to register as part-time student

-June 13 Monday Last day to drop a class and receive only a "W" grade-all grades after this date will be either "WP" or "WF"
+June 12 Monday Last day to drop a class and receive only a "W" grade-all grades after this

-June 16ThursdayLast day to drop a class or withdraw from schoolJune 24FridayFinal Examinations, 8:00 a.m. classes (8:30 a.m.)
+June 15ThursdayLast day to drop a class or withdraw from schoolJune 23FridayFinal Examinations, 8:00 a.m. classes (8:30 a.m.)